brianhill/deep-learning/envs_and_resources-raschka.md

 It was surprising that numpy was not installed as a dependency of torch.
 Installing it got version 2.3.1.

+Adding tiktoken to the env was on p.
+33 of Raschka.
+It installed tiktoken-0.9.

 ## Resources for Raschka